ME0x1A4/mask_detection/README.md

 To use the setup on a single picture use the following code:

-% Create augmentedImageDatastore to automatically resize the image when
+% Create augmentedImageDatastore to automatically resize the image when image features are extracted using activations.

-% image features are extracted using activations. imageSize = net.Layers(1).InputSize;
+imageSize = net.Layers(1).InputSize;
 ds = augmentedImageDatastore(imageSize, testImage, 'ColorPreprocessing', 'gray2rgb');

-% Extract image features using the CNN imageFeatures = activations(net, ds, featureLayer, 'OutputAs', 'columns');
+% Extract image features using the CNN

+imageFeatures = activations(net, ds, featureLayer, 'OutputAs', 'columns');

-Make a prediction using the classifier.
+% Make a prediction using the classifier

-% Make a prediction using the classifier predictedLabel = predict(classifier, imageFeatures, 'ObservationsIn', 'columns')
+predictedLabel = predict(classifier, imageFeatures, 'ObservationsIn', 'columns')